NeuralSec/NeuralSec.github.io/_pages/publications.md

 ---

-You can also find a full list of my publications on my [Google Scholar](https://scholar.google.com.au/citations?user=uAbiaaUAAAAJ&hl=en).
+The full list of my publications can be found on my [Google Scholar](https://scholar.google.com.au/citations?user=uAbiaaUAAAAJ&hl=en).